-Kinect Mocap Animator is simple to use Kinect (‘Kinect for Xbox One’ or ‘Kinect for Xbox 360’) mo-cap tool that records the user motion as fbx animation.
-It features hand and finger tracking as well, by utilizing the LeapMotion sensor.
-You can run the tool directly in Unity editor, to record animations needed by the humanoid models in your scenes.
-‘Kinect MoCap Animator’ works with Kinect-v2 or Kinect-v1 (aka ‘Kinect for Xbox One’ & ‘Kinect for Xbox 360’) as mo-cap sensor, and optionally LeapMotion, if finger animation is needed as well.
-It records the captured user motion as animation clip in fbx model file of your choice.
-The recorded animation may be retargeted to another humanoid model, with the help of Mecanim (the Unity animation system), or be processed further in external 3d modeling tool, like Maya or 3dsMax.
-This package can be used in both Unity Pro and Unity Personal editors.
+Kinect Mocap Animator is simple to use Kinect (‘Kinect for Xbox One’ or ‘Kinect for Xbox 360’) mo-cap tool that records user motions as fbx animation clip.
+It features optional hand and finger tracking, by utilizing a LeapMotion sensor.
+You can run the tool directly in Unity editor, to record animations for the humanoid models in your own projects and scenes.
+‘Kinect MoCap Animator’ works with Kinect-v2 or Kinect-v1 (aka ‘Kinect for Xbox One’ & ‘Kinect for Xbox 360’), and optionally with the LeapMotion sensor, if finger animation is needed as well.
+It saves the recorded animation in fbx-file of your choice.
+The recorded animation may be retargeted to other humanoid models in your Unity projects and scenes, or may be processed further in external 3d modeling tool, like Maya or 3dsMax.
+This tool can be used in both Unity Pro and Unity Personal editors.

 The package is free for academic use (i.e. in schools, colleges and universities, by students, teachers or researchers).
 If you match this criterion, please e-mail me to get the K2-MoCap animator directly from me.

 My only request is NOT to share the package or its scenes in source form with others, without my explicit consent, regardless of whether you purchased it at Unity asset store, or got it from me free of charge for academic use.
 Please respect my work.

 How to run ‘Kinect MoCap Animator’:

 1. Install the Kinect for Windows SDK v2.0 or Kinect Runtime.
 The download link is below.

 2. Download and install the Speech Platform Runtime v11 (both x86 and x64 versions).
 The download link is below.

 6. Open ‘File / Build settings’ and switch to ‘PC, Mac & Linux Standalone’, Target platform: ‘Windows’.